kilroy-code/distributed-security/docs/risks.md

 - xss hijack usage, but not steal keys
 - developer tools
 - browser bugs
+- privacy
   - roster membership is not secret
+  - tags are stable, which is a blessing and a curse. no built-in mechanism for rotating
+  - tracking by device key

-internal: review literature, e.g.:
+## internal: review literature, e.g.:

 - https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity
 - https://web.dev/csp/